seanreed1111/sql-recipes/recipes.md

 +--------------------------+
 |   5 |
 +--------------------------+
 To get rid of unmatched rows, you can use their IDs in a multiple-table DELETE state- ment.
-To construct the proper multiple-table DELETE statement for removing unmatch- ed rows from a table, just take the SELECT statement that you use to identify those rows, and replace the stuff leading up to the FROM keyword with DELETE tbl_name.
+To construct the proper multiple-table DELETE statement for removing unmatch- ed rows FROM a table, just take the SELECT statement that you use to identify those rows, and replace the stuff leading up to the FROM keyword with DELETE tbl_name.
 For example, the SELECT that identifies childless parents looks like this:
 SELECT sales_region.region_id AS 'unmatched region row IDs' FROM sales_region LEFT JOIN sales_volume ON sales_region.region_id = sales_volume.region_id WHERE sales_volume.region_id IS NULL;
 The corresponding DELETE looks like this: